 In addition to the teacher and author meet-up opportunity it was also an opportunity for authors to compare notes with each other on all kinds of writer subjects.
 We discussed our personal experiences in finding a publisher, contract issues, markets for our books, and of course ways to improve our school visits.

 A Little Help From Some Friends and Strangers

 Another networking experience of mine involved membership in an online writers site, the Writers BBS of which I've been a member for close to ten years.
-Now Facebook is a great networking venue for those who use it well.
+Facebook is a great networking venue for those who use it well.
 I set up a fan page for my books Books by Donna Campbell Smith.
 I reach out to my readers and fellow writers with news about my events, writing and interesting articles that relate to my books.
 It is one of my most important networking venues.

 In my frequent online posts I often extolled the virtues of North Carolina's Outer Banks as a perfect writer's retreat and place to let the muse take over.
 Somehow we began planning a WBBS Writers Retreat to the Outer Banks.
 I picked a hotel and a small group of us did indeed meet and spend the weekend at Kitty Hawk, NC.
 One lady, April Fields, came all the way from Atlanta.
 She'd just published a low-carb dessert cookbook.
 We had a book signing at Manteo Booksellers, we met evenings for writerly discussions, and during the day split up to whatever parts of the coast we wanted to tour.

 April and I drove down to Buxton to see the Hatteras Lighthouse.
 She shared with me she was planning to start up her own publishing company.
 The publisher of my two children's historical fiction novels had just gone out of business.

 Long story short, April's Faithful Publishing became my new publisher.
 I would never had guessed all those years earlier when I signed up for the WBBS forums I would meet my future publisher.